 - Use a separate table to list non-detected contaminants or non-regulated contaminants.
 Non-regulated contaminants include such things as iron, manganese, pH, hardness, alkalinity, MTBE, and many others.

-- Explain each monitoring and reporting violation that occurred in the reporting period plus any MCL or treatment technique violations for any contaminants listed in the table of detected contaminants that occurred in the reporting period.
+- Explain each monitoring and reporting violation that occurred in the reporting period plus any PMCL or treatment technique violations for any contaminants listed in the table of detected contaminants that occurred in the reporting period.
 (Waterworks owners should have received a notice of violation from VDH for any such violations.)

 Required Educational Information